fangli/fluent-plugin-influxdb/README.md

 **Options:**

-`host`: The IP or domain of influxDB, default to "localhost"
+`host`: The IP or domain of influxDB, separate with comma, default to "localhost"

 `port`: The HTTP port of influxDB, default to 8086